RandomMeas

 RandomMeas.export_LocalUnitaryMeasurementSettingMethod

-Export the unitary in a LocalUnitaryMeasurementSetting object to an .npz file with a single field: local_unitary.
+Export the unitary in a LocalUnitaryMeasurementSetting object to an .npz file with a single field: basis_transformation.

 • ms::LocalUnitaryMeasurementSetting: The measurement settings to export.